Last Updated: October 29, 2023

 This is also an agreement that states the penalty for not following the rules and regulations mentioned along with confirmation that the student has not given or received information regarding the questions that can appear on that particular test.

 - Students must have their ID visible on the desk at all times.

 - The time provided is specific to each section and students can choose to move on to other sections.
 However, it has to be noted that the time from the break or the time remaining from the previous sections will not be carried forward to the next section.

 - The instructions provided by the Administrator must be followed within the test center at all times.

 - The test center is closely monitored and visuals are recorded and saved through a closed-circuit digital video recording system.

-- In case the candidate faces any problems during the test or wants to leave the premises, they are supposed to raise their hand and wait until the administrator arrives and escorts them outside.
+- In case the candidate faces any problems during the test or wants to leave the premises, they are supposed to raise their hand and wait until the administrator arrives and escort them outside.

 What to do in the Optional Break?